 Mail both documents in a sealed envelope to:

 260-1770 West 7th Avenue

-We will review the letter to ensure that confidentiality is maintained for both you and the donor family, before sending it on to the donor family.
-Each letter is forwarded from our office and, therefore there may be a slight delay before your letter reaches the donor family.
+BC Transplant's Family Services Program will review the letter to ensure that confidentiality is maintained for both you and the donor family.
+Each letter is forwarded from BC Transplant and therefore there may be a slight delay before your letter reaches the donor family.
 We make every effort to get letters out as soon as we receive them.

 While you may wish to correspond with your donor family, it is also their personal choice to reply to you.
 You may or may not receive a response from your donor family.
 Some families may respond to your letter from you, while others may prefer privacy and choose not to write.
 Others could take several months or even years before they feel comfortable writing.
 The donor family is coping with the loss of their loved one, and people manage grief and the complex emotions that are part of organ donation in different ways.